 A word $w \in \Sigma{i/o}^$ is accepted if the initial configuration $(q_I, \triangleright w)$ is winning.
-As usual, the language L(M)recognized by an alternating Turing machine M is the set of words accepted by M. Remark.
-Alternatively, the acceptance by an alternating machine can be defined in terms of a game played by Ms. Or, and Mr. And, similar to the game we have considered for circuits on the page 22.
+As usual, the language L(M) recognized by an alternating Turing machine M is the set of words accepted by M. 11This is for simplicity only.

+Remark.
+Alternatively, the acceptance by an alternating machine can be defined in terms of a game played by Ms. Or, and Mr. And, similar to the game we have considered for circuits on the page 25.
 Ms. Or wants to show that an input w is accepted, while Mr. And claims the opposite.
 The arena is the configuration graph of M defined as in the proof of Theorem 4.
 The players start in the initial configuration for w and then move the token down the graph.
 The move is selected by Or in the existential configurations and by And in the universal ones.
 It is not difficult to show that M accepts w if and only if Ms. Or has a winning strategy in this game.
 A computation path is any sequence $$(q_I, \rhd @w) = C_0 \rightarrow_M C_1 \rightarrow_M C_2 \rightarrow_M \dots$$ We say that an alternating Turing machine M works in time T(n) if any computation path has length at most T(n), for an input of length n.
 We let ATIME(T(n)) denote the class of all languages recognized by an alternating Turing machine working in time T(n).
 Similarly, we say that an alternating Turing machine M works in space S(n) if the number of cells of the working tapes visited on a computation path is bounded by S(n), for an input of length n.
 We let ASPACE(S(n)) denote the class of all languages recognized by an alternating Turing machine working in space S(n).
 We are not aware of an analogue of Theorem 4 for alternating Turing machines.
-However, if an alternating machine M works in space bounded by a constructible function $S(n) \geq \log n$, we may assume without loss of generality that M halts for every input (c.f.
-Exercise 2.5.4.5).
+However, if an alternating machine M works in space bounded by a constructible function $S(n) \ge \log n$, we may assume without loss of generality that M halts for every input (c.f.
+Exercise 2.6.4.5).
 Now we define the alternating analogues of the classes L and P.

 $$AL = \bigcup{c>1} ASPACE(c \cdot \log n)$$

-(48)

-$$AL = \bigcup{c \ge 1} ASPACE(c \cdot \log n)$$
+(50)

 $$AP = \bigcup{k \in \mathbb{N}} ATIME(n^k).$$

-(48)

-7This is for simplicity only.
+(51)

-Theorem 10 (Chandra, Kozen, Stockmeyer).
+Theorem 12 (Chandra, Kozen, Stockmeyer).